NervanaSystems/ngraph/doc/sphinx/source/graph-basics.rst

 and the two terms are often used interchangeably.
 However, a tensor could just as easily be a function that returns 0 for every coordinate.

-The *shape* of a tensor is a tuple of non-negative integers that represents an
+The :term:`shape` of a tensor is a tuple of non-negative integers that represents an
 exclusive upper bound for coordinate values.
 A tensor has an element for every coordinate less than the shape, so the *size* of the tensor is the product of the values in the shape.

-.. editing wip

 A graph function describes a computation whose inputs and outputs are all tensors.